-- 3.1 The findings give a mixed picture.
+- 4.1 The findings give a mixed picture.
 On the one hand, the implementation of a fully-fledged electronically deliverable service for Local Land Charges (something that has evidently defied previous efforts over the years), has to be considered a major achievement.
-The challenge faced in relation to the level of change and improvement, especially over the last year is acknowledged. - 3.2 The review has found sound, efficient and well adapted structures and processes in place for effective service delivery within the constraints of prevailing client practices. - 3.3 All of this, however, is overshadowed to a large degree by what is seen as continued failure to: - adapt financial policy to address changed statutory regulations on charging for searches and provide incentives for the take-up of esearches; - s ensure that all fees charged are properly approved under the Constitution; - S observe statutory requirements on publication of Local Land Charges information.
+The challenge faced in relation to the level of change and improvement, especially over the last year is acknowledged. - 4.2 The review has found sound, efficient and well adapted structures and processes in place for effective service delivery within the constraints of prevailing client practices. - 4.
+All of this, however, is overshadowed to a large degree by what is seen as continued failure to: - s adapt financial policy to address changed statutory regulations on charging for searches and provide incentives for the take-up of esearches; - s ensure that all fees charged are properly approved under the Constitution; - s observe statutory requirements on publication of Local Land Charges information.

-- 3.4 The above are seen as rendering the Council subject to possible challenge on fees charged with potential further financial implications on top of those being addressed in respect of potential reclaim of personal search fees. - 3.5 In the light of the above, we are only able to give LIMITED assurance on the effectiveness of controls in place to mitigate against applicable risks.
+- 4.3 The above are seen as rendering the Council subject to possible challenge on fees charged with potential further financial implications on top of those being addressed in respect of potential reclaim of personal search fees. - 4.4.
+In the light of the above, we are only able to give LIMITED assurance on the effectiveness of controls in place to mitigate against applicable risks. - 5 MANAGEMENT ACTION - 5.1 Recommendations to address the issued raised are reproduced in the appended Action Plan for management response.